 - Wishing to receive your schedule as soon as possible.

 Direct registration is the earliest registration option, beginning in May.
 First steps:

 - Sign up (see How to Sign Up for NSA) and receive your initial confirmation email.

 - If you sign up prior to April 1, you’ll receive another message on or around April 1 with a link to the Direct Registration Survey (sign ups after April 1 receive the survey link directly in their confirmation email).

 - Complete and return the survey.

-- We’ll send you your schedule for verification, so you can make any needed changes.
+- We’ll send you notice that your schedule is ready for review so you can verify and make any needed changes.

-Individual sessions are one-hour appointments with a faculty or staff advisor on a Friday in July or August:
+On-Campus sessions are one-hour appointments with a faculty or staff advisor in June, July, or August:

 During your time, you can talk with an advisor to determine a course plan that will allow exploration of various disciplines while fulfilling general degree requirements.
 This is a great option if you’re unsure of your intended major.

 Have a significant amount of transfer coursework?
 At an individual session, advisors can determine a course plan that works from your advanced starting point.